tylernchls/AWS-EC2-Automation/README.md

 2. Run the following command in your terminal ```npm install -S aws-sdk```.
 3. Rename the file **config-example.json** to **config.json** or run this command in your terminal ```cp config-example.json config-example.json```
 4. In the AWS console, navigate to IAM => Users => Security Credentials.
 Create a new set of credentials and copy & paste your new keys in the **config.json** file, leaving the regions default value and save the file.
 5. Run the following command in your terminal ```chmod +x startup.sh ec2-config.sh```.
-This will give execution writes the the bash scripts.
+This will give execution rights to the bash scripts.

 ## Running the tests